Monitoring Executions

 In the list on the Monitor screen, you'll see the following information for each of the executions that is running or has been run within the project in question:

-• Status - This is the execution's status.
-Status values include:
+• State - This is the execution's state.
+State values include:

-• "Running" - Once a job has started to run, its status will change from "Waiting" to “Running.”
+• "Running" - Once a job has started to run, its state will change from "Waiting" to “Running.”

-• "In Progress" - Once an analysis has been launched, its status will change to "In Progress."
+• "In Progress" - Once an analysis has been launched, its state will change to "In Progress."

-• "Done" - If the execution completes with no errors, its status will change to "Done."
+• "Done" - If the execution completes with no errors, its state will change to "Done."

-• "Failed" - If the execution fails to complete with errors, its status will change to "Failed."
+• "Failed" - If the execution fails to complete with errors, its state will change to "Failed."
 See Types of Errors for help in understanding why an execution failed.

 • "Partially Failed" - An analysis is in the "Partially Failed" state if one or more stages in the workflow have not finished successfully, and there is at least one stage that has not transitioned to a terminal state (either "Done," "Failed," or "Terminated").

-• "Terminated" - If the execution is terminated prior to completion, its status will change to "Terminated."
+• "Terminated" - If the execution is terminated prior to completion, its state will change to "Terminated."

 • Executable - The executable or executables run in the course of the execution.
 Note that if the execution is an analysis, each stage will be shown in a separate row, including the name of the executable run during the stage in question.
 Note as well that if there is an informational page giving details about the executable and how to configure and use it, the executable's name will be clickable, and clicking the name will display that page.